shyaman/perabot-botpress/README.md

 - We were able to finish the implementation without previous drawbacks.

+- But there are some drawbacks in dialogflow when the user type a text with spelling mistakes.

+- We created a facebook page named "PeraBot" and this feature was tested via facebook messenger.

 #### Milestone 2 - Implementing the feature of querying about the timetables

 __30 Nov 2017__